Patrons and Trustees

 Liz Twist MP

-Liz Twist is the Labour MP for Blaydon, having been elected in June 2017.
+Liz Twist is the Labour MP for Blaydon and Consett, having been elected in July 2024.

-She currently undertakes the roles of Opposition Whip (Commons), and Shadow Minister (Scotland).
-Prior to being elected, Liz served as a local council member representing the Ryton, Crookhill and Stella Ward in Gateshead.
+Prior to being elected in 2017, Liz served as a local council member representing the Ryton, Crookhill and Stella Ward in Gateshead.
 Locally, Liz has volunteered for a number of community groups as well as the Samaritans.

 “I am absolutely delighted to be a Patron for SALUTE HER UK and look forward to championing the cause of women veterans struggling to manage difficulties associated with trauma.
 I am also keen to support the charities work through my role as Chair of the All Party Parliamentary Group on Suicide Prevention".